ia74/susdeck/README.md

 |--------------------|---------------|------------------|--------------------|----------------------------------------------|
 | iPod Touch 7th Gen | Yes.          | Yes.             | Yes.               | Susdeck was made for the iPod Touch 7th gen  |
 | iPhone 12          | Yes.          | Yes.             | Sort of.           | There's a border making the background funky |

+## Closing Notes
+Do not mind the occasional reference to 'Onyx', that is a super not secret codename for Susdeck.